-Comparative Table: Progesterone vs Estrogens
+Comparison Table: Progesterone vs Estrogens

-Hormone | Main Action | Effect on the bones |
+Hormone | Main Action | Effect on bones |

 ---|---|---|

-Progesterone | Bone formation | Stimulate the osteoblasts |
+Progesterone | Bone formation | Stimulate your osteoblasts |

-Estrogens | Resorption reduction | Regulates calcium, reduces loss |
+Estrogens | Resorption Reduction | Regulates calcium, reduces loss |

 Recommendations:

-- Consume 1,000 mg of calcium and 800–1,000 IU of vitamin D per day.
+- Consume 1,000 mg of calcium and 800–1,000 IU of vitamin D each day.

 - Prioritize a personalized approach under medical supervision.

-Osteoporosis, postmenopausal bone disease
+Osteoporosis, a post-menopausal bone disease

 Fundamental Functions of Progesterone in Bone Health